SonicOriginalSoftware/daft/code-repository/git/server/README.md

 - **`name`**
 - `template` - template directory to use for initial bare repository (send as compressed archive).

-    This would be most useful for uploading custom hooks Any `.git` file not uploaded will use the default from `git init --bare`.
+  This would be most useful for uploading custom hooks Any `.git` file not uploaded will use the default from `git init`.

 - `default_branch_name`

 ### Notes

 Creates a new repository with a given `name`.

-This new repository will be given standard `git hooks`, optionally with extras provided during initialization.

 ### Example Requests